 #8: Macramé Rope Leash with Tassel Handle (Boho Style Meets Bulletproof Strength)

-Your neighbor asked where you bought your leash three times last week.
-She didn’t believe you made it in 45 minutes while watching Netflix.
-This braided cotton rope leash turns basic craft supplies into a conversation piece that handles 70-pound pulling power without breaking a sweat.
+Your neighbor has asked you where you bought your leash three times this week.
+She didn’t believe you that you made it in 45 minutes while watching Netflix.
+Made of braided cotton rope, this leash will surely start a conversation.
+It is strong enough to handle 70 pounds of pulling power!

-You’ll need 20 feet of 1/2-inch cotton rope (the soft kind, not scratchy), one heavy-duty swivel clip rated for 300 pounds, scissors, and a lighter.
-Cut your rope to 8 feet for the main length.
-Thread it through the clip ring, fold back 3 inches, then wrap tightly with spare rope for 2 inches to create a secure attachment point.
-Seal all cut ends with flame for 3 seconds so they don’t fray into stringy messes.
+You will also need 20 feet of 1/2 inch cotton rope (the softer kind, not the scratchy kind), one heavy duty swivel clip that can handle 300 pounds, scissors, and a lighter.
+Cut your rope to 8 feet.
+Thread it through the clip ring.
+Fold the rope back 3 inches.
+Wrap tightly with your remaining rope for 2 inches.
+The tight wrap will make a secure attachment point.
+Seal all the cut ends with the flame for 3 seconds so they do not become stringy and frayed.

 📸 Photo credit: Instagram @jennylemons